Tag Archives: can a narcissist change?

 And they don’t want to be fixed even if they could be.

-There are three primary questions I’m asked by clients in guided recovery sessions with me. – For all of us, there are lots of questions when we’re coming out of this.
+All of us have lots of questions when we’re coming out of this.
 The questions are rooted in the pain, and disbelief, and for some, it rises – steaming and often with embarrassment or shame – out of the aching yearning they still feel for this monster they escaped.

 Please, even if you’re calling them a “narcissist”… Please open up your mind to the notion that there’s something more than a wounded human here.
 The word “narcissist” as a term for these creatures drags with it a pile of misconceptions about what you’re likely facing if this website is where you landed.
 I’d go so far as to suggest you finally found the real answers.
 Please shed the terms and ideas of a “narcissist” and step into the reality that sociopaths exist and they know what they are: we need to as well.